heterophyllus/GlassPlotter/README.md

 ## Glass Catalogs
 This application reads glass catalog files in either of two formats.
+Note that the catalog files in this repository are not always up to date.

 1. Zemax AGF
    Available on each manufacturer's website.